identifying women at risk of preterm birth

 As a result of Borne and Action Medical Research funding, the team has collaborated internationally with other research institutions and established connections with several companies to use cutting edge technologies to determine that the EVs in cervico-vaginal fluid (CVF) are not as originally suggested.

-The next steps are to revise the methods for isolation, analysis and validation of EVs for samples from more women and ultimately validate a new biomarker for prediction of preterm birth which Professor Tribe hopes will help save children’s lives and reduce the risk of long-term complications from being born too soon.
+The next steps were to revise the methods for isolation, analysis and validation of EVs for samples from more women and ultimately validate a new biomarker for prediction of preterm birth which Professor Tribe hopes will help save children’s lives and reduce the risk of long-term complications from being born too soon.